G-Node/g-node-portal/_sources/key_functions/data_api/electrophysiology.txt

     }

-A full set of examples for all supported ePhys objects can be found in :doc:`object examples <../../reference/api_object_examples>`.
+A full set of examples for all supported ePhys objects can be found in :doc:`object examples <object_examples>`.

 *Note.
 To understand, which attributes, data fields and relationships are supported for every NEO object please consider the* :ref:`ePhys specification <ePhys Objects>`.